thatbluflame/NarReddit-Local/README.md

    - `description-text.txt`: Contains the description text for the video.
 2. Add a video file to the `background_videos/minecraft` folder for the background.
 3. Run the script: `python main.py`
-4. The generated video will be saved in the `output` folder.
+4. The generated video will be saved as `final.mp4`.

 ## Known Issues
 - The project is still in development and may be unstable or have missing features.